todick/knowledgeTransferCopilot/README.md

 ## Replication Package
-# From Developer Pairs to AI Copilots: A Comparative Study on Knowledge Transfer
+# An Empirical Study of Knowledge Transfer in AI Pair Programming

 ## Contents and Structure